CatboiOwO/BMP-for-Dell-force10/README.md

 8. Wait for the switch to start up and load the initialization file.

-    Now use putty and go to ssh.
+    Now start putty and go to ssh.

     Port: 22